ramavaditya/snake-game/README.md

 run	Main loop that handles input, updates, draws & refreshes.

 ## 🎯 What to tweak next
-Speed – change the constant FPS or CELL_SIZE.
+- Speed – change the constant FPS or CELL_SIZE.
-Snake length – add wrap‑around logic so the snake “wraps” when it hits the edge of the window.
+- Snake length – change the initial snake size or behavior on collisions.
-Score – keep a counter and display it in the title bar.
+- UI – change fonts, colors, or add sound effects on eating/game over.

 ## 🤝 Contributing
 Feel free to fork, open issues or pull requests.